collamaf/SimDaVinci/README_CMOS.md

 2018.01.17 by collamaf
 - Deep reorganization of DetConstr, much clearer now
 - Code extended to both sensors smoothly (new argument to be passed by terminal, default sensor 1).
-- Fixed DOTA source problem
+- Fixed ExtY source problem

 2018.01.30 by collamaf
-- Quiet deep reorganization of output root file, cleaned a little in ordering and name (and updated readme)
+- Quite deep reorganization of output root file, cleaned a little in ordering and name (and updated readme)
-- Changed "DOTA" to "ExtY" in output file naming
+- Changed "ExtY" to "ExtY" in output file naming

+2018.04.23 by collamaf
+- Now resin is always present in front of CMOS, if flag not selected made of air (useful for scoring)
+- Added double crossing check also for particles entering CMOS